 Net assets with donor restrictions: Net assets subject to stipulations imposed by donors, and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Agency or by the passage of time.
 Other donor restrictions are perpetual in nature, where by the donor has stipulated the funds be maintained in perpetuity.
 Donor restricted contributions are reported as increases in net assets with donor restriction.
 When a restriction expires, net assets are reclassified from net assets with donor restriction to net assets without donor restriction in the statements of activities and changes in deficiency in net assets.
-During the year ended December 31, 2018, there were no net assets with donor restriction.
+As of December 31, 2019 and 2018, there were no net assets with donor restriction.